ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Over the last 2 years, I’ve spoken with 643 developers from every corner of the planet.
 160 hours of yapping on the phone with many of you…</blockquote>

 <h3>4.
-Mastering Logging in JavaScript: Tips and Best Practices - <a href="https://medium.com/gitconnected/mastering-logging-in-javascript-tips-and-best-practices-d451507d92b2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering the JavaScript `for…in` Loop: Everything You Need to Know - <a href="https://medium.com/@ashwini-paraye/mastering-the-javascript-for-in-loop-everything-you-need-to-know-f59a141d2bf6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Ashwini Paraye`**

-<blockquote>Good logging is like having a map while debugging your application.
-Without it, you’re lost, especially when a bug surfaces in production…</blockquote>
+<blockquote>The JavaScript for...in loop is a powerful tool for iterating over the keys (property names) of an object.
+While it is an effective way to…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>